equinor/eit-robotic-avatar-two/README.md

 ## Quick Start

 1. To start everything then run `docker compose up` in the project root.
-2. For the web ui open: `http://127.0.0.1:8080/`
+1. For the web ui open: `http://127.0.0.1:8080/`
+1. Login with the pin: `00000`
-3. There should be a virtual robot you can play with, ready to go.
+1. There should be a virtual robot you can play with, ready to go.
 (Not Implemented)

 For the other robots look into there respective readmes for install instructions.